Construcción

 When to use this calculator

-• Calculating tile boxes for a 25 m² kitchen floor before heading to the hardware store, avoiding a second trip for a mismatched dye lot
+• Calculating tile boxes for a 25 m² kitchen floor before heading to the hardware store, preventing a costly second trip for a mismatched dye lot

-• Estimating wall tile quantities for a bathroom remodel where diagonal installation adds ~15% extra waste vs. the standard 10%
+• Estimating wall tile quantities for a bathroom remodel where diagonal installation requires 15% waste instead of the standard 10%

-• Budgeting a commercial flooring project across multiple rooms with different tile sizes (e.g., 60×60 cm vs. 30×60 cm planks)
+• Budgeting a commercial floor tiling project across multiple rooms with different tile sizes (e.g., 60×60 cm vs. 30×60 cm planks)

 • Double-checking a contractor's material quote to verify they aren't over-ordering or under-ordering tiles for your square footage